Zaman Akhter

-Zaman Akhter (born 12 March 1999) is an English cricketer who plays for Gloucestershire County Cricket Club and was the 6th graduate of the South Asian Cricket Academy (SACA) to sign a professional contract.
+Zaman Akhter (born 12 March 1999) is an English cricketer who plays for Essex County Cricket Club and was the 6th graduate of the South Asian Cricket Academy (SACA) to sign a professional contract.
 He is a right-handed batsman and right arm medium pace bowler.
 He made his first-class debut for Gloucestershire on 18 May 2023, against Durham.
 Akhter has also played for England Lions.

 Career

 Akhter made his first-class cricket debut for the Oxford UCCE scheme (Oxford Brookes University and University of Oxford) against Middlesex in March 2019.
 He later played minor counties cricket for Cambridge, and Hertfordshire.
 He played for Essex Second-XI towards the end of the 2022 season.

 Gloucestershire

 Akhter played at South Asia Cricket Academy prior to signing for Gloucestershire in March 2023.
 Gloucestershire coach Dale Benkenstein described him as having a “natural action”.
 He made his first-class debut for Gloucestershire on 18 May 2023 against Durham.
 In his third first-class match, on 13 June 2023, he impressed by taking 4-33 from 17 overs against Leicestershire.
 He signed a new one-year contract with the club in November 2023.